Some days are harder than others. Everything seems to fall apart on these days.

 After being repeatedly jabbed at Adam’s apple by a strong competitor Frank in Tai Chi, Josh was flustered.

-I repeatedly think that I was not mindful the past few days.
-Result — my present productivity gets affected.
+I repeatedly think that I was not mindful for the past few days.
+The result — my present productivity gets affected.

 What is the problem?

 I had booked a movie for 10 pm, after my 8-9 yoga class.
-But rain started pouring down, streets flooded, cell phones lost signals, and the power went off.
+But the rain started pouring down, streets flooded, cell phones lost signals, and the power went off.
 I waited on the ground floor of the yoga building for an hour before I could walk back home.
-The idea of a refreshing movie relief, after a hectic work week, was washed away by the rain.
+The idea of a refreshing movie relief, after a hectic workweek, was washed away by the rain.

 More often than not, the problem is external.